 OK.
+OK.
 Those are topics that I wanted to, just fill out the, the previous lectures.

 The I'll ask one more subspace question, a, a more, a more, likely example.

 Suppose I'm in R, in R^4.
 So my typical vector in R^4 has four components, v1, v2, v3, and v4.
 Suppose I take the subspace of vectors whose components add to zero.